thoth-tech/ThothTech-Documentation-Website/src/content/docs/products/ontrack/documentation/front-end-migration/coffee-script-migration/ilo-alignment-modal.md

+---
-# Component Review - Component task-ilo-alignment-modal.coffee
+title: Component Review - Create Unit Modal

-## Student Name: Jayani Vithanage

-## Student ID: 220194805
+---

+**Student Name:**

+-Jayani Vithanage

+**Student IDs:**

+-220194805

+**Link to Trello card:** https://trello.com/c/yL0JT4rB

-## Component Name
+### Component Name

-\*\*\*\*./src/app/tasks/task-ilo-alignmnet/modals/task-ilo-alignment-modal/task-ilo-alignment-modal.coffee
+**Path:** src/app/tasks/task-ilo-alignmnet/modals/task-ilo-alignment-modal/task-ilo-alignment-modal.coffee

 File Name: task-ilo-alignment-modal.coffee

-## Component purpose
+### Component Purpose

 It is used to set a unit taks's alignment rating to a given learning outcome from admin or convenor account.

-## Component outcomes/interactions

-It sets a unit taks's aligment rating to a given learning outcome from admin or convenor account and apply justification as how it relates to that particular learning outcome.
+### Existing model

 ![ilo-alignment-modal](public/ilo_allignment_modal_1.png)

 ![ilo-alignment-modal_rating](public/ilo_alignment_modal2.png)

+### Component outcomes/interactions

+User should login with admin or convenor account.

+It sets a unit taks's aligment rating to a given learning outcome from admin or convenor account and apply justification as how it relates to that particular learning outcome.

 It works through  popup window for Admin/ Convenor accounts, includes the adding rating and justification for given learning outcome of the task.
 The given ratig is displayed through a number (1-5).

+The new migrated component expected to work the same way as the existing component.

 This modal has proper mechanism, but some of the changes can be proposed to enhance this.